 The servant of the Lord says, "You may say that you believe in Jesus when you have an appreciation of the cost of salvation.
-You may make this claim, when you feel that Jesus died for you on the cruel cross of Calvary. . . .
-"5" "The cost of salvation" involved Jesus, the sin-bearer, 1) voluntarily laying down His life on your behalf, 2) sensing the agonies which the wicked will suffering at the second death.
+You may make this claim, when you feel that Jesus died for you on the cruel cross of Calvary; when you have an intelligent, understanding faith that His death makes it possible for you to cease from sin, and to perfect a righteous character through the grace of God, bestowed upon you as the purchase of Christ's blood."6 "The cost of salvation" involved Jesus, the sin-bearer, 1) voluntarily laying down His life on your behalf, 2) sensing the agonies which the wicked will suffering at the second death.
 3) He chose to be separated from His eternal relationship with the Father forever.
 4) He surrendered the independent use of His divine powers over to the Father.
-5) He did not have the hope of the resurrection.
-6 reconciliation of your heart to Jesus' heart.
-It involves the crucifixion of self with Christ for it was "self" that put Him on His cross.
-It is an appreciation of Jesus' love for you that is genuine faith.
+5) He did not have the hope of the resurrection.7

 When you can appreciate what it cost Jesus to die for you, then you can say that you have faith.
 When you can say that you put Him through that, then you can say you have faith.
-This is no superficial connection with Jesus.
-This is no mere creedal assent to some objective truth.
-This is a genuine
+This is no superficial